ruricolist/serapeum/reference.md

      (case-using #'eql x ...)
      ≡ (case x ...).

 Note that, no matter the predicate, the keys are not evaluated.
+(But see `selector`.)

 This version supports both single-item clauses (x ...) and multiple-item clauses ((x y) ...), as well as (t ...) or (otherwise